openebs-archive/openebs-docs/docs/installation.md

 helm repo update
 ```

-Now you are ready to install OpenEBS using helm using following command.
+Now you are ready to install OpenEBS using helm using the following command.
 OpenEBS will install in "**default**" namespace.

 ```
 helm install openebs-charts/openebs